-We consider that the platform’s primary revenue sources are the commission fees generated from the sales of firms A and B. Let donate the commission proportion of the income from firms.
-When the platform chooses to govern, it incurs costs associated with its governance intensity.
-This is because, with an increase in filtering intensity, many reviews may be identified as fraudulent, which will cause labor costs, such as secondary reviews. is used to denote the cost of the governance, where is the cost coefficient of the platform governance intensity.
-When the platform decides to implement governance, firms’ manipulative behavior will also incur additional penalty costs for themselves [32]. represents the intensity of governance implemented by the platform.
-As increases, the platform’s regulatory enforcement intensifies, leading to greater penalties for firms due to their manipulative behaviors.
+We consider that the platform’s primary revenue sources are the commission fees generated from the sales of firms A and B. Let denote the commission proportion of the income from firms.
+When the platform chooses to govern, it incurs the costs associated with its governance intensity.
+This is because, with an increase in filtering intensity, many reviews may be identified as fraudulent, thus causing labor costs, such as secondary reviews.
+In addition, is used to denote the cost of the governance, where is the cost coefficient of the platform governance intensity.
+When the platform decides to implement governance, firms’ manipulative behavior will also incur additional penalty costs for themselves [32].

+Furthermore, represents the intensity of governance implemented by the platform.
+As increases, the platform’s regulatory enforcement intensifies, thus leading to greater penalties for firms due to their manipulative behaviors.
 Therefore, the penalty resulting from firms’ manipulation can be represented as .
-Although firms’ manipulative behaviors result in additional penalty costs, the platform does not include the revenue generated from these penalties in its total income calculation.
+Although firms’ manipulative behaviors result in additional penalty costs, the platform does not include the revenues generated from these penalties in its total income calculation.
 This is because, relative to the platform’s total revenue, the income from penalties is typically negligible [32].

 Demand function